random-robbie/natrail-bot/README.md

 # Natrail Disruptions Poster

 This project automates the posting of railway disruptions to Bluesky using the atproto Python SDK.

 It fetches disruption information, formats it, and posts it with relevant URLs and hashtags.

+It uses the flickr api to retrive images for posts thumbs

 Current Bluesky Profile: https://bsky.app/profile/natrail-bot.bsky.social